HomeMy WebLinkAbout2023-01-17 Planning Board Minutes (Final)The Town of Danby

 investment through short-term rental.

-∙Andrew (111 Beardsley Lane) opposed the giving of permit, and Cove
+Andrew Cove (111 Beardsley Lane) opposed the giving of permit, and

 the use of this structure seems more like a boarding house than a tourist